embeddedartistry/athena-bootloader/README.md

 #### Board Manager Installation

-Follow [these Arduino IDE instructions for **Third Party Boards**](https://support.arduino.cc/hc/en-us/articles/360016119519-How-to-add-boards-in-the-board-manager), and add this custom URL: https://raw.githubusercontent.com/embeddedartistry/athena-bootloader/master/package_athena-bootloader_index.json
+Follow [these Arduino IDE instructions for **Third Party Boards**](https://support.arduino.cc/hc/en-us/articles/360016119519-How-to-add-boards-in-the-board-manager), and add this custom URL: https://raw.githubusercontent.com/embeddedartistry/athena-bootloader/master/package_athena-bootloader_index.json .

+Once that URL is added, navigate to Tools -> Boards submenu -> Board manager.
+You will be able to search for "Athena" and then install the board package.

 #### Manual Installation